 3 Books Like The Violin Conspiracy

 The Violin Conspiracy was a Good Morning America book club pick.
-If you like their curations, check out the follow guide for other GMA books: Lessons in Chemistry guide, The Maid guide, The Personal Librarian guide, Klara and the Sun guide, The Midnight Library guide, Lions of Fifth Avenue guide, and The Vanishing Half guide.
+If you like their curations, check out the follow guide for other GMA books: Lessons in Chemistry guide, The Maid guide, The Personal Librarian guide, Klara and the Sun guide, The Midnight Library guide, The Frozen River, Lions of Fifth Avenue guide, and The Vanishing Half guide.

 Horse, Geraldine Brooks